Background

 Set the clock model (Clock Model)

+Now, we move to the Clock Model tab.
 For rapidly evolving viruses, the assumption of a strict molecular clock is often made, meaning that the molecular clock is the same on each branch of the phylogeny.
-To decrease the burnin phase, we can set the initial value to 0.005.
+To reduce the burn-in phase, we can set the initial value to 0.005.
+Please note that this is not the prior on the clock rate (yet), but the starting value of the parameter in MCMC.

 Get the sampling locations (Tip Locations)